pageboard/server/packages/core/README.md

 Default values coming from package.json:
 - name
 - version
-- plugins.services (list of requireable modules)
-- plugins.files (list of requireable modules)
-- plugins.views (list of requireable modules)
+- plugins

 Other configurations not set in package.json:
 - listen
 - database (connection string)
 - logFormat (for morgan)
-- statics.path (public/)
+- statics.mounts (list of directories to mount as statics public dirs)
 - statics.maxAge (default maxAge for static files)
 - scope.issuer (defaults to name)
 - scope.maxAge (default maxAge for jsonwebtoken)